The 2026 Flight Hacking Guide: How to Pay Less for Airfare

 While you should book on a Sunday, you should still aim to fly on a Tuesday or Wednesday.

-• The 2026 Trend: With the rise of “Bleisure” (business + leisure) and remote work, weekends are more crowded than ever.
+• The 2026 Trend: With the rise of “Bleisure” (business + leisure) and remote work, weekends are more crowded than ever and bookings on Skyscanner see a surge.
 Thursday nights and Monday mornings are now peak travel times.
-A Tuesday morning flight is the quietest—and cheapest—inventory an airline has to sell.
+A Tuesday morning flight is the quietest, and cheapest, inventory an airline has to sell.

 Part II: The Privacy Wars (Incognito vs. VPN)